Jalu Kurek

 Jalu Kurek (29 February 1904, in Kraków – 10 November 1983, in Rabka) was a Polish poet and prose writer, one of the figures of the so-called Kraków avant-garde.
+He was one of the contributors of the group's magazine Zwrotnica.
 He was a laureate of the Young Poland Literary Award for the novel "Grypa szaleje w Naprawie" ("Influenza ravages Naprawa").

-He graduated from the Bartłomiej Nowodworski High School in Kraków and obtained a Master's degree in Philosophy from Jagiellonian University.
+He graduated from the Bartłomiej Nowodworski High School in Kraków and obtained a Master's degree in philosophy from Jagiellonian University.
 He continued his studies at University of Naples.
 He was a lifelong friend of Filippo Tommaso Marinetti.